-''' Summer (6 units)
+Summer (6 units)

-EDL 562: Arizona Education Law

-EDL 604: Leadership for Educational Change Fall (9 units)

-EDL 920: Dissertation Hours
+EDL 604: Leadership for Educational Change EDL 625: Leadership for the School and the Diverse Community Fall (6 units) EDL 678: Data Collection & Analysis EDL 920: Dissertation (3 units) Spring (9 units) EDL 920: Dissertation (9 units)

-Spring (9 units)

-EDL 920: Dissertation Hours '''

-Program Requirements: Program Milestones
+Program Requirements: Program Benchmarks

-The EdD program is organized around three milestones:
+The EdD program is organized around three benchmarks:

-- Milestone #1: (Conceptual Paper) Students identify and articulate their problem of practice and identify the underlying causes and associated factors as examined in extant literature.
-Due Aug.
-1 before the second year of the program. - Milestone #2: (Dissertation Proposal) Students write the first three chapters of their dissertation: Chapter 1: Introduction, Chapter 2: Literature Review and Theoretical Framework, and Chapter 3: Methodology. develop a potential methodological approach to investigate their problem of practice, including data collection and analysis techniques.
-Afterward, most students will be required to seek university approval to conduct their research by submitting an application to the university's Internal Review Board (IRB). - Milestone #3: (Dissertation) After collecting and analyzing their data, students will write Chapter 4: Findings and Chapter 5: Conclusion.
+- Benchmark #1: Initial drafts of Chapter 1 Introduction (Final paper in EDL 522) and Chapter 2 - Literature Review (Final paper in EDL 622).
+Over the course of the first year, students will identify and articulate their problem of practice and identify the underlying causes and associated factors as examined in extant literature.
+Individual student progress will be reviewed by program faculty at the end of the first year. - Benchmark #2: (Dissertation Proposal) Students write the first three chapters of their dissertation: Chapter 1: Introduction, Chapter 2: Literature Review and Theoretical Framework, and Chapter 3: Methodology.
+After defending the Dissertation Proposal, students will be required to seek university approval to conduct their research by submitting an application to the university's Internal Review Board (IRB). - Benchmark #3: (Dissertation) After collecting and analyzing their data, students will write Chapter 4: Findings and Chapter 5: Conclusion.